jchitpin/thinkdeck/README.md

 ## Assembling the ThinkDeck chassis

 1. Carefully trim off supports from the 3D prints.
-A pair of needle nosed pliers is great for removing supports inside the panel cutouts.
+A pair of needle nose pliers is great for removing supports inside the panel cutouts.
-3. Insert the GBA hinges or dowels into the bottom chassis hinge holes.
+2. Insert the GBA hinges or dowels into the bottom chassis hinge holes.
-4. Carefully epoxy/superglue the exposed GBA hinges/dowels to the hinge grooves of the top chassis.
+3. Carefully epoxy/superglue the exposed GBA hinges/dowels to the hinge grooves of the top chassis.
 Make sure the glue does not seep into the bottom chassis hinge holes!
-5. When dried (roughly 5 minutes), epoxy/superglue the left and right 3D printed hinge caps to enclose the hinges/dowels.
+4. When dry, epoxy/superglue the left and right 3D printed hinge caps to enclose the hinges/dowels.
-6. Optional: sand/prime/sand/paint/clear coat.
-(I just didn't bother because I liked the look).
+5. Optional: sand/prime/sand/paint/clear coat.

 ## Fit-testing cable panel cutouts

-1. You will probably need to sand/shave down the cable enclosures to fit snugly inside the top chassis.
+1. You will probably need to sand/shave down the cable housing to fit snugly inside the top chassis.
-1. A pair of curved needle nose pliers is great pushing the USB/HDMI connectors into their respective cutouts.
+2. A pair of curved needle nose pliers is great pushing the USB/HDMI connectors into their respective cutouts.

 ## PowerBoost 1000C soldering